-- 2.3 In addressing the key areas of this price control, we have been mindful of the need to keep the regulatory burden to a minimum while addressing the information asymmetry that exists between us and the companies.
+2.19 In addressing the key areas of this price control, we have been mindful of the need to keep the regulatory burden to a minimum while addressing the information asymmetry that exists between us and the companies.
 We adopted and applied a number of principles to ensure that our approach is proportionate.
-These principles are: - A business plan reporting template along with the accompanying instructions was developed with the assistance of the licence holders. - Areas of high expenditure received more scrutiny and analysis than low value items, along with operating expenditure which had varied significantly from GT17. - We used benchmarking where appropriate to consider if allowances are efficient and that efficiency targets are reasonable but challenging. - Where possible, the allowances are aligned to clearly defined outputs and relevant drivers. - This price control has been based on a standard RPI-X framework, to incentivise the licence holders to control their costs through the setting of efficiency targets. - Allowances will not be given for profit margins to any affiliated business to which contracts have been awarded.
+These principles are:

+- A business plan reporting template along with the accompanying instructions was developed with the assistance of the licence holders. - Areas of high expenditure received more scrutiny and analysis than low value items, along with operating expenditure which had varied significantly from GT17 allowances. - We used benchmarking where appropriate to consider if allowances are efficient and that efficiency targets are reasonable but challenging. - Where possible, the allowances are aligned to clearly defined outputs and relevant drivers. - This price control has been based on a standard RPI-X framework, to incentivise the licence holders to control their costs through the setting of efficiency targets. - Allowances will not be given for profit margins to any affiliated business to which contracts have been awarded. - Allowances will not be given for contingency elements within budgets. - 2.20 We have adopted a light touch approach where: - There was evidence to show that the licence holder is comparatively efficient. - Past costs were a strong indicator of future costs. - 2.21 We adopted a more detailed approach where: - The licence holder may have been comparatively inefficient. - Past costs were not indicative of future costs. - Cost lines were increasing and were of a material nature. - 2.22 The licence holders generally provided the data necessary to support a robust assessment of expenditure and outputs.
+Where there was insufficient data, we asked for more information through the query process. - 2.23 Where that did not provide all the information we wanted, we have either disallowed the forecast, or designated the forecast item as a "Relevant Item" which can be allowed later in the price control period on provision of satisfactory information.